Star ✨ on GitHub

 query: query,

-requester: message.author.id // Store who requested the song
+requester: message.author.id // We store the user who requested the song.

 });